 Global residence and citizenship advisory firm Henley & Partners is pleased to announce the call for nominations for its annual Global Citizen Award.
 Entering into its fifth year, this unique international accolade honors remarkable individuals tackling the global challenges affecting humanity today.
 Nominations are open to those who demonstrate vision, courage, and innovation in driving global change, and whose work has a directly positive impact on the lives of people in socially vulnerable groups.

-The 2019 laureate will be selected by a distinguished, independent committee and honored at the Global Citizen Award ceremony, the concluding event of the annual Henley & Partners Global Citizenship Conference – taking place this year at London’s Dorchester Hotel from 13 to 15 November.
+The 2019 laureate will be selected by a distinguished, independent committee and honored at the Global Citizen Award ceremony, the concluding event of the annual Henley & Partners Global Citizenship Conference – taking place this year in London from 11th to 13th November.

 Paola De Leo, Head of Philanthropy for Henley & Partners, says that as in previous years, the committee is looking for an inspirational individual whose actions and outlook contribute to a more just, peaceful, connected, and tolerant world.
 “The United Nations defines global issues as those that transcend national boundaries and cannot be resolved by any one country acting alone.
 From the protection of human rights, to the promotion of education, to the pursuit of democracy, global citizens understand that global issues must be met with a unified effort,” states De Leo.

 The selection process is confidential and is based on a majority decision.
 The award itself consists of a bespoke sculptural medal, an award certificate signed by the Chairman of the Global Citizen Award Committee, and a monetary prize of USD 30,000, which goes towards supporting the awardee’s humanitarian efforts.
 In addition, Henley & Partners commits itself to working closely with the awardee for a period of one year, raising awareness of their work and supporting the selected project through the firm’s network of more than 30 offices worldwide.